rhiannonmcn/the-book-nook/README.md

   ![Homepage Logged In](docs/images/homepage-logged-in.png)

  * Below the hero section is a carousel of books, intending to entice the user.
-The section is called Discover, and draws from the entire database of approved books in random order.
+The section is called Discover, and draws from the entire database of approved books and those with uploaded book images, in random order.
 If the user clicks on a book, the link brings the user to that books' page.
  * Below this, there is a Genre section.
 This is the only place the Book genres can be accessed.
 If the user clicks on a book genre, the user is brought to a page with that genres books listed in only.
  * Each section is fully responsive.

 ## Log In Page